Machine-learning regression methods for American-style path-dependent contracts: Pricing techniques

 \subsection{Least-square Monte Carlo}

-A standard way to approximate the continuation values given by Equation~\eqref{eq:continuation} is the least-square Monte Carlo method (hereafter LSMC) described by \textcite{Tilley1993,Barraquand1995,Longstaff2001}.
-The LSMC method re-writes the dynamic problem given by Equation~\eqref{eq:asian_dynprog} as given by
+A standard way to approximate the continuation values given by Equation~\eqref{eq:continuation} is the LSMC described by~\textcite{Tilley1993,Barraquand1995,Longstaff2001}.
+The LSMC method re-writes the dynamic problem given by Equation~\eqref{eq:asian_dynprog} as

 First, we approximate the continuation values occurring within the indicator functions as